Anti-inflammatory IVDD benefit or harm | Dodgerslist, the premier website for Dog Back Disease (IVDD)

 Steroids vs. Non-steroidals

-Learn the huge benefits of anti-inflammatory drugs during an IVDD disc episode.
-What you do not know about these two classes of drugs could harm your dog.
+Know the valuable benefits of anti-inflammatory drugs during an IVDD disc episode.
+However, what you do not know about these two classes of drugs could harm your dog.

 • What to expect during the inflammation/swelling phase of a disc episode